 The Communist Party of China (or Chinese Communist Party) is a neoliberal nationalist party ruling the People’s Republic of China since 1949.
-Founded in 1921 the CCP moved away from genuine Marxist socialism and embraced maoism in the 1930’s.
-After the party won the Chinese civil war Mao Zedong ruled with a dogmatic and iron fist.
-With the beginning of the Cultural Revolution in 1966 the party was in chaos for years.
-It was Deng Xiaoping who reinforced CCP control over Chinese society.
+Founded in 1921 the CCP moved away from genuine Marxist socialism and embraced the personal ideology of its leader Mao Zedong.
+After the communist party won the Chinese civil war; Mao ruled as a ”Red” Emperor.
+During the Cultural Revolution (1966-1976) the party was weak and chaotic.
+It was Deng Xiaoping who reinforced the party after Mao’s death.
 By 1983 his government started with capitalist experiments.
-Xiaoping’s experiments led to the rise of a new capitalist class.
-China has more millionaires and billionaires then the USA.
+These experiments led to the rise of a new capitalist class.
+China has now more millionaires and billionaires then the USA.
 They are even allowed to become party members.
 The CCP today promotes Chinese nationalism!

 The Communist Party of Vietnam has also embraced state-capitalism.
 This party started as the Communist Party of Indochina and led the Vietnamese struggle for national independence from France.
 The liberation war ended in 1954 with the birth of the Democratic Republic of Vietnam under Ho Chi Minh.
 After the war against the American puppet regime in the south, North Vietnam reunified the nation as the Socialist Republic of Vietnam.
 But in 1986 the Communist Party of Vietnam moved away from Stalinist economics and embraced a market economy.
 Today Vietnam is a very unequal society with a new class of capitalists enjoying wealth and power, at the expense of workers.
 Meanwhile the ruling communist party is fully focusing on Vietnamese nationalism which led to conflicts with China over some islands!

 The Workers Party of Korea is the ruling nationalist-militarist party of North Korea.
 Since its 6th party congress in 1980 the WPK is fully subjugated to one family: the Kim dynasty.
 It was Kim Il Sung who renounced classic stalinism and replaced it with his isolationist ideology called Juche.
 He created a massive cult around himself which grew into a state-religion.
-After he died in 1994 his son Kim Jong Il was the new ”Great Leader”.
-Jong Il introduced the militaristic policy known as ”Military First” or Sungon.
+After Kim Il Sung died in 1994, his son Kim Jong Il was the new ”Great Leader”.
+Jong Il introduced a militaristic policy known as ”Military First” or Sungon.
 The Workers Party of Korea then removed all references to Marxist communism in 2009, turning the Democratic People’s Republic of Korea in a fully Juche-Songun state.
-With Kim Jong Il’s death in late 2011 the ”throne” went to his youngest son Kim Jong Un!
+With Kim Jong Il’s death in late 2011 the ”throne” went to Kim Jong Un, his youngest son!